AdvancedCustomFields/docs/fields/taxonomy.md

 title: Taxonomy
 category: field-types
 group: Relational
-status: draft
 ---

 ## Description
 The Taxonomy field allows the selection of one or more taxonomy terms.
-Not only will this field save its selection as meta data, but you can also select an option to save the ‘post to term’ relationship data for `WP_Query` taxonomy queries.

 ## Screenshots
 <div class="gallery">